WillLiu322/willliu322.github.io/_pages/cv.md

 # Work Experience
-* **Research Assistant**, Central South University, May 2025 - Present
-    * Developed a human-robot collaboration system by integrating hardware and software using ROS 2, MoveIt, and Isaac Sim.
-    * Gained expertise in motion planning and visual perception modules.
+* **Research Assistant**, Central South University, May 2025 - Present Assisted in developing a human-robot collaboration system by integrating hardware and software using ROS 2, MoveIt, and Isaac Sim, while learning motion planning and visual perception modules.

 ---